Landmark Decisions in the Law of Torts

 In December 1984, at the Union Carbide pesticide plant in Bhopal, Madhya Pradesh, approximately 40 tons of the lethal gas 'methyl isocyanate' was leaked into the atmosphere.
 Due to high wind pressure, this gas reached the main city in no time, causing the immediate death of around 2660 people dead apart from injuring lakhs.
 Due to the havoc, this disaster unleashed on the living population, it is described as the 'Hiroshima of the Chemical Industry'.

-The Bhopal Gas Leak Disaster (Processing of Claims) Act, 1985 was immediately enacted, statutorily authorizing the Government of India to exclusively represent the victims.
+The Bhopal Gas Leak Disaster (Processing of Claims) Act, 1985 was immediately enacted, statutorily authorizing the Government of India to represent the victims exclusively.
 In December 1987, post three years of the disaster, the District Court ordered interim relief – a short-term help till the full case comes before trial.
-This went in appeal to the High Court, which upheld the decision.
+This went into an appeal to the High Court, which upheld the decision.
 The suit was finally heard by the Supreme Court.

 This settlement was based on the assumption that 3000 people died and 52,000 were injured.
 This amount fell far short of the claimed $3.1 billion by the Union of India.
 Within two years, the court accepted that there were actually 4000 deaths and subsequently began to hear curative petitions.
 The court held that if the amount was not sufficient to compensate the victims, the Union of India was bound to provide for the shortfall.